Wong Tse Yang

-Oscar Wong Tse Yang (黄子扬; born 13 May 1995) is a Hong Kong-Malaysian professional footballer who plays as a goalkeeper for Harini.
+Oscar Wong Tse Yang (黄子揚; born 13 May 1995) is a former professional footballer who played as a goalkeeper.

-Career
+Club career

-Wong started his career with Hong Kong side Glory Sky, where he made five league appearances.
+Wong started his career with Hong Kong Premier League club Biu Chun Glory Sky, where he made five league appearances.

 Before the 2019 season, Wong signed for Melaka United in the Malaysian top flight.

-He joined Malaysia M3 League team Harini for the 2022 season.
+Wong joined Malaysia M3 League team Harini for the 2022 season.

 Personal life

-He is the son of former Malaysia international Wong Kam Fook.
+Wong is the son of former Malaysia international Wong Kam Fook.